Lawrence (band): Career

 In February 2019, Lawrence announced that the band would be an opener for Jon Bellion on his summer 2019 national tour, the Glory Sound Prep Tour.
 In June, Lawrence released its first of many Bellion-produced singles, "Casualty".
 In July, Bellion and Lawrence announced that Bellion had launched his own record label, Beautiful Mind Records and had signed Lawrence as its first artist.
 Bellion has said that his intention with the new label is to "take care of artists for the rest of their careers" and to create a family of musical creators who he supports and with whom he collaborates.

+In July 2021, Lawrence released their album Hotel TV on Beautiful Mind Records.
+Jon Bellion co-produced and co-wrote the songs on the album along with Clyde, Gracie and their bandmates Jordan Cohen and Jonny Koh.
+The album's lead single, "Don't Lose Sight," was featured in a Microsoft commercial.
+The band performed "Don't Lose Sight" on Jimmy Kimmel Live!, did a performance of it for The Late Show with Stephen Colbert, and closed both of their sets at Coachella with it.
+The album’s release was supported by Lawrence’s largest headline tour yet in 2021, their first tour after COVID-19.